cesareferrari/newsletter/react/20191004-styled-components.md

 ```

 Now we are ready to used Styled Components.

-In the example below, we create a StyledButton component.
+In the example below, we create a `StyledButton` component.

-StyledButton is assigned the result of a function call styled.button
+`StyledButton` is assigned the result of a function call to `styled.button`

-The call to styled.button is followed by backticks.
-In this context, backticks are a way to use a construct called tagged template literal which is a fancy way to pass arguments to a function.
+The call to `styled.button` is followed by backticks.
+In this context, backticks are a way to use a construct called *tagged template literal* which is a fancy way to pass arguments into a function.

-Inside the backticks we define the css styles for this button:
+Inside the backticks we define the CSS styles for this button:

 ```
 const StyledButton = styled.button`